dtim-upc/FREYJA/README.md

 gradle build shadowJar
 ```

 These commands will, respectively, build the project (compile the code, run tests, etc.) and create a [_shadow JAR_](https://github.com/johnrengelman/shadow) (i.e. fat/uber JAR), which contains all classes from dependent jars zipped directly inside it in the correct directory structure.
 This prevents dependency problems.
-This JAR can be found in:
+This JAR can be found in the following directory, under the name of ``FREYJA-all.jar``:
 ```
-cd build\libs\FREYJA-all.jar
+cd build\libs\
 ```

 ### 1. Generate profiles